 - 1 cup granulated sugar

-Pour sugar into a heavy bottomed saucepan on low-medium heat.1 cup granulated sugar
+- Pour the sugar into a heavy bottomed saucepan with tall sides over low-medium heat.1 cup granulated sugar

 - Pour in the heavy cream.
-Mixture will boil again, so use caution.
+The mixture will boil again, so use caution.
 Remove from heat.½ cup heavy cream

-- The mixture will thicken and pull away from pan, but continue to stir until it smooths out.
+- The mixture will thicken and pull away from the pan, but continue to stir until it smooths out.
 Add the sea salt if using.⅛ - ¼ teaspoon kosher salt

 - Allow caramel sauce to cool before storing in an airtight container or glass jar.
-Keep in the refrigerator for up to a week.

 - Serve over ice cream, bread pudding, cake, in coffee, or your favorite desserts.
 See post for storage options.